nx-js/hackernews-example/README.md

     It is used for local testing and serves as a simple server example for other applications.
   - [404.html](/404.html) is a hackish script to make Single Page Apps work with Github Pages hosting.
 For more information see [this repo](https://github.com/rafrex/spa-github-pages).

-## Browser support

-NX is a next generation framework, supported only by the latest browsers.
-It works in the latest Chrome, Firefox Opera and Edge versions, Safari 10 and iOS 10.
-It doesn't work in any version of IE yet.
-The reason is the heavy usage of unpolyfillabe ES6 Proxies, which makes the NX data binding and reactivity system really simple with no surprise edge cases.
+  - [checkNX.js](/checkNX.js) is a simple check, that detects if NX is supported in the current browser and provides an explanation if it is not.